 The answer to the above question comes up a great deal in day to day business in the lawsuit loan industry.
 More goes into underwriting a lawsuit loan application than most people realize.
 Analyzing case specific fact patterns, applicable laws, insurance issues, complex damages, and a host of other legal dynamics is the job of the lawsuit funding underwriter.
 Most professionals in this arena are usually derived from a few occupations.
 Below we discuss some of the most common.

 By far the most common underwriters have a background in the legal profession.
 These individuals are usually in the best position to analyze the potential pitfalls in a case and thus the likelihood of success.
-Attorneys, and sometimes even paralegals bring their familiarity with the legal process when evaluating a lawsuit loan application.
+Attorneys, and sometimes even paralegals bring their familiarity with the legal process when evaluating a settlement loan application.
 This familiarity helps with client relations and also assists in having intelligent dialogue with those legal professionals handling the cases such as attorneys and their paralegals and/or assistants.